How To Keep Your Pet Safe At Easter

 Beware of some flowers/ plants

 The Blue Cross website have a list of flowers and plants that are poisonous to dogs, some of which are fatal and include; apple pips, bluebells, daffodils, elderberry, foxglove, ivy, onions, peaches, rhubarb leaves and tulips to name a few.
-Check out the full list on their website.
+Help keep your pet safe at Easter by checking out the full list on their website.
 Giving beautiful spring flowers is a popular tradition at Easter but please be very careful and make sure you put your flowers well away from where your cats and dogs are able to access them to ensure our furry friends stay safe.
 When cooking with food’s such as onions, keep your pet away to avoid them grabbing foods that are poisonous to them.

-Prevention is better than cure for keeping your pet safe this Easter
+Prevention is better than cure – keep your pet safe at Easter

 As always prevention is better than cure but if you do have an accident and suspect your pet has eaten something poisonous you must act fast.
 Unfortunately most symptoms of poisoning don’t show until the damage is well established.
 If you suspect your pet has eaten something poisonous like chocolate etc, get them to your vet immediately even if they don’t show signs of being poorly.
 The first 4 hours are critical and allow vets a chance to reverse some the damage.

-Wishing you all a very happy Easter and please share this blog with your pet owning friends so they can see how to keep their pets safe at Easter.:)
+Wishing you all a very happy Easter and please share this blog with your pet owning friends so they can see how to keep your pet safe at Easter.:)